.jpeg)

 Every retreatant will have a completely different experience and even retreatants who have done more than one dark retreat find that they have an entirely different experience each time.

 There is then a period of novelty where there is a deep enjoyment and appreciation of the quietude and simplicity.
-This tends to last for up to 6 to 12 hours for some and just a few minutes for others.
+This can be very short or extend throughout the day.

-After that follows the discomfort and this is when it really begins.
+After that follows the reality that we can't escape how we truly feel and this is when it really begins.

 The darkness invites us into a new relationship with discomfort.
 One where we don't draw on our typical ways of posturing around it through distraction, numbing, insulating, controlling and subtly manipulating our experience.